Heriger of Lobbes: Works

-His chief work is a history of the bishops of Liège, Gesta episcoporum Leodiensium, which however reaches only to the death of St. Remaclus in 667.
-It was first published by Jean Chapeauville; a better edition was issued by Martène and Durand.
-Finally, it was published with a valuable historical disquisition on the writings of Heriger by Köpke whence it was reprinted by Migne.
+Heriger's chief work is a history of the bishops of Liège, Gesta episcoporum Leodiensium, which however reaches only to the death of St. Remaclus in 667.
+It was first published by Jean Chapeauville; a second edition was issued by Martène and Durand.
+Finally, it was published with a historical disquisition on the writings of Heriger by Köpke whence it was reprinted by Migne.
 The history was continued to the year 1048 by Anselm of Liège.